sodaliterocks/sodalite/README.md

   - Initial builds will take up ~4GiB, with subsequent builds adding to this.
 * Unlimited Internet
   - The build process caches **a lot** of Fedora packages (around 2.5GiB), so think carefully about doing this on mobile broadband or any other service that imposes a small data allowance on you.
+* An rpm-ostree-based distro, such as such as [Fedora Silverblue](https://silverblue.fedoraproject.org/) &mdash; on either a virtual machine, another physical machine, or your current install (careful!) &mdash; to test builds on.
 * A cuppa _(optional)_ &mdash; this can take a while

 ### 2. Getting